/Photonic Integrated Circuit for Endoscopic Imaging

 • Thermal management: Exploring long-term system thermal stability

-• Finally, performing the imaging experiments
+• Performing imaging experiments (final goal)

 Candidate profile: